nbeversl/urtext_docs/README.md

 - Does not depend on a cloud service.
 Though cloud services can be used to sync project files among devices, the interpreter itself is made to operate locally, not depending on an internet cellular data connection; content wholly resides on the device being used.

 - Being open source, Urtext is extensible, hackable and customizable to specific needs.
-See "Extension and Customization" for information on how to modify it for your own purposes.
+See [Extension and Customization](#extension-and-customization) for information on how to modify it for your own purposes.

 Being in plaintext and having a syntax specification, it can also be used with: